I do video-oriented things, combined with, or separately from, an approximation of writing.

 I made my first short film at the ripe age of thirty, after retiring from a short but brief career as a lawyer.

-I worked in all the great departments.
-Camera, Art, Production.
+I worked in all the great departments: Camera, Art, Production.
+Catering.
 Subtitling.
-I was terrible at all of them.
+The list ends there.

 At some point people started paying me to write scripts for commercial videos, which is good because you can only win $100 by correctly guessing how many jelly beans are in a jar so many times before people get wise to the fact that you’re either a savant or the first cousin of Fred, the guy who runs the Guess-How-Many-Jelly-Beans contest at the local state fair.